isomerpages/moh-bioethics/publications/press-releases/_posts/2023-03-27-post-Ethical, Legal and Social Issues Arising from Big Data and Artificial Intelligence.md

 **f.
 Responsibility to the Public in Data-Sharing for Research**

-7\.
+8\.
 Responsible data sharing can lead to research that benefits individuals, communities, and society.
-The challenge is in ensuring that data sharing for research is conducted ethically, equitably, and with proper respect for privacy.
+The challenge lies in ensuring that data sharing for research is conducted ethically, equitably, and with proper respect for privacy.

 **Ethical Considerations:**